Piecewise linear structures on topological manifolds: Preliminaries on Classifying Spaces

 where all the vertical maps are fibrations.

 \m Now it is clear how to proceed and get the diagram

-where all the vertical maps are fibrations and all the filtrations have nice properties.
+where all the vertical maps are fibrations.
 Moreover, each of limit spaces has the direct limit topology with respect to the corresponding filtration, and every compact subspace of, say, $BO$ is contained in some $BO_n$.